LucasBehrendt/tech-blog/README.md

 ## User Experience (UX)
 ### User Stories

-The following user stories were used in an agile approach when creating the application, implemented in order of importance.
+The user stories were implemented in an agile approach when creating the application, developed in order of importance.
+They were broken up into the following Epics to help with project management.

 - #### Site Admin